What is a Caregiver?

 Being a caregiver can be exhausting.
 It is important that caregivers also take care of their own physical and mental health.

-Stress from this demanding role can cause health problems, including insomnia, appetite changes, and feelings of anxiety, depression, or loneliness.
+Stress from this demanding role can cause health problems, including insomnia, appetite changes and feelings of anxiety, depression, or loneliness.
 You are not alone.
-About half of all caregivers don’t get enough continuous sleep, making them feel tired, and leading to poor quality of life.
-It’s important you take care of your physical, mental, and emotional health.
-Visit Healthier You for ways to take care of yourself during this difficult time.
+About half of all caregivers don’t get enough continuous sleep, making them feel tired and leading to poor quality of life.
+You must take care of your physical, mental, and emotional health.
+Visit Healthier You for ways to care for yourself during this difficult time.

-- Feeling overwhelmed?
-Try to arrange for respite care.
-Respite care is temporary care for a person who is unable to care for themself and allows the person’s usual caregivers to have a break.
-Ask your loved one’s health care team about community resources if you are having difficulty finding respite care.
+• Arrange respite care: Feeling overwhelmed?
+Respite care is temporary care for a person who cannot care for themselves and allows the person’s usual caregivers to have a break.
+Ask your loved one’s health care team about community resources if you have difficulty finding respite care.

-- If your loved one is facing a cancer diagnosis, connecting with others can provide support and comfort.
-Reach out to family members, friends, those who share your faith, or a support group for emotional support.
+• Reach out for emotional support: If your loved one is facing a cancer diagnosis, connecting with others can provide support and comfort.
+Contact family members, friends, those who share your faith or a support group.

-- Many caregivers provide financial support, reduce their work hours, or even quit their job to care for their loved ones.
-Resources are listed below that may provide assistance.
+• Research your options: Many caregivers provide financial support, reduce work hours or even quit their jobs to care for their loved ones.
+Resources are listed below that may assist you.

 Your loved one may need assistance as they recover from treatment.